isocia/isocia.github.io/Younger Class/YoungerClass.md

 - Learn the responses of Allah to the verses of Surah Al-Fātiḥah.
 See the full ḥadīth [here](https://sunnah.com/muslim/4/41).
 - Review all the vocabulary from Surah Al-Fātiḥah.
 - Write 3 sentences about the following ḥadīth that we covered in class:
 'Uqbah bin 'Amir narrated that the Messenger of Allah (ﷺ) said: "If there was to have a Prophet after me, it would have been 'Umar bin Al-Khattab."
+(Narrated by At-Tirmidhī)
 - Prayer charts.

 #### Week 3 (01/26/2019):